The Best Ways to Experience a Monsoon in Phoenix

 Unlike many other destinations in the country, Phoenix locals love the rain — but we don't always get it (Phoenix has an average rainfall of nine inches per year, compared to a national average of 38 inches).
 Instead of rain, another common storm that occurs during monsoon season is a dust storm, commonly known as a "haboob."

 The storms can be hazardous at times, especially if you're driving around town.
-Check out these safety tips from the Arizona Department of Transportation.

 Essential Monsoon Experiences